Please ensure Javascript is enabled for purposes of website accessibility

 Man with mobile phone sitting in street cafe

 October is Cybersecurity Awareness Month!
 Knowing some cybersecurity basics, and putting them into practice, will help you protect yourself and reduce the risk of a cyber-attack.
-Here are four tips:
+Here are four tips for cybersecurity basics:

 1. Update your software.
 An easy way to update your software consistently is by setting updates to happen automatically – this includes your apps, web browsers and operating systems.